Human Tornado: Ring of Honor (2007–2008, 2010)

 Human Tornado made his Ring of Honor debut on October 19, 2007 in Las Vegas, Nevada defeating Shane Hagadorn and Tony Kozina to make it to the 2007 Survival of the Fittest elimination match, where he was the first participant eliminated by the eventual winner, Chris Hero.
 Two nights later at the Cow Palace in San Francisco, California he lost to Chris Hero in a one on one match.
 He would compete at the ROH show "Reckless Abandon" in Dayton, Ohio on November 30, 2007, where he lost a three-way match with Davey Richards and Erick Stevens.
 Tornado was scheduled to appear on the December 1, 2007, ROH show in Chicago, Illinois (which was then called Trios Tournament 2007), but he, along with Jack Evans, Ruckus, and Necro Butcher, all got into a weather-related car accident on their way to the show.
 Jack suffered a concussion, but the other passengers were unharmed.

 On February 22, 2008, in Long Island, New York, Tornado made his return to ROH in a four-way match won by Jason Blade.
 The following night in New York City he tagged with Delirious in a match, where they were defeated by The Age of the Fall (Jimmy Jacobs and Tyler Black).
 Almost two years later, on January 29, 2010, Tornado returned to ROH, when the company took part in WrestleReunion 4, competing in a match, where he was defeated by Kevin Steen.
 Tornado was advertised to take part in the February 5 and 6 tapings of Ring of Honor Wrestling, but his appearances were cancelled after he suddenly announced his retirement from professional wrestling the day before the first tapings.
 However, on March 26 he made a surprise return to the company, competing in a six-way match won by Colt Cabana.
 The following day he was defeated by Shawn Daivari in a singles match.
 According to reports Tornado wrestled the events to make up for the two shows he missed in February.

 Return

 On November 10, 2012 Human Tornado returned to CZW in a tag team match against BLK OUT.
 On April 4, 2013 Human Tornado made his in ring return at Pro Wrestling Syndicate's Super Card Night 1 in Metuchen, New Jersey.

 On November 16, 2018, Tornado debuted for Game Changer Wrestling, in a losing effort against Penelope Ford at "Joey Janela's LA Confidential."

 On October 21, 2021 Tornado faced off against Wrestler and Michael Jackson impersonator Santana Jackson at Lucha Wrestling Puroresu's Extreme Lucha Show in Santa Ana California.
 Tornado would go on to win the match by pinfall.

+Current as of 2024, Craig Williams is touring with the Micro Mania Midget Wrestling tour.